MartijnBraam/python-isc-dhcp-leases/README.rst

 .. code:: bash

-    # For the python 2.7 interperter
+    # For the python 2.7 interpreter
     $ sudo apt install python-isc-dhcp-leases

-    # For the python 3 interperter
+    # For the python 3 interpreter
     $ sudo apt install python3-isc-dhcp-leases